 Whooping cough symptoms

 The disease gets its name from the "whoop" sound that a person (typically a child) makes when he or she gasps for air after a coughing fit.
-However, not everyone with whooping cough will make this sound — teens and adults typically don't.
+However, not everyone with whooping cough will make this sound — teens and adults typically don't, according to the CDC.

 Whooping cough in infants

 Whooping cough is most serious in infants — about 50 percent of babies less than a year old who are sick with whooping cough will need to be treated in a hospital, and 25 percent of hospitalized babies will develop a lung infection, according to the CDC.

 Of the 255 people who died from whooping cough between 2000 and 2012, 221 (87 percent) were less than 3 months of age, the CDC says.

 Young babies are particularly vulnerable to whooping cough because they cannot be vaccinated against the disease until they are 2 months old.
 However, there are still ways to protect infants from whooping cough, discussed in the "whooping cough vaccine" section below.
 Parents should also keep infants away from anyone with cold/cough symptoms, the CDC says.

 The recommended whooping cough vaccine for children is the DTaP (diphtheria, tetanus and pertussis) vaccine.
 Children should receive a series of five vaccinations at ages 2, 4, 6 and 15 to 18 months, and 4 to 6 years, the CDC says.

 Teens should get a whooping cough booster shot, called Tdap, when they are 11 or 12 years old.